Click here to find a print version

 Activities for Pawleys Island, Litchfield and Murrells Inlet

-MeetingsPawleys Island Planning Commission: March 7, 4 p.m., Pawleys Island Realty
+MeetingsPawleys Island Planning Commission: Review of proposal for new Town Hall.
+Jan.
+12, 4 p.m., Pawleys Island Realty office.

 Food and fellowship: Bread of Life soup kitchen.
 Mondays and Tuesdays, 11:30 a.m.-1 p.m., Pawleys Island Presbyterian Church, Highway 17